frama986/monzo/README.md

 To avoid concurrency issues when processing the result of the parsing I used `synchronized` on the method.
 This is creating a bit of a bottleneck and there is the chance that the worker threads are waiting to acquire the lock.
 This could be mitigated by using another ExecutorService and enqueuing the results there and having more granular locks.

-There are no metrics or monitoring, for a real production application it would be useful to add them.

 The HTTPClient uses the same threads of the ExecutorService (sync requests).
 Here it could be interesting to use two different pools and tune better the concurrency.